Gabriella439/nixos-in-production/manuscript/Setup.md

 You've likely already installed Nix if you're reading this book, but I'll still cover how to do this because I have a few tips to share that can help you author a more reliable installation script for your colleagues.

-Needless to say, if you or any of your colleagues are using NixOS as your operating system then you don't need to install Nix and you can skip to the [Blank NixOS Virtual Machine](#blank-nixos-virtual-machine) section below.
+Needless to say, if you or any of your colleagues are using NixOS as your operating system then you don't need to install Nix and you can skip to the [Running a NixOS Virtual Machine](#running-a-nixos-virtual-machine) section below.

 ### Default installation